Search your notes on Mac

 When Notes searches, it searches in the Recently Deleted folder of the specific account or All Accounts (as applicable).

-If you want to begin your search with only a subset of your notes, click in the search field and select one of the Suggested Searches.
+If you want to begin your search with only a subset of your notes, click the magnifying glass to show the search field and select one of the Suggested Searches.

 To further refine your search, enter text in the search field, then press Return.